More about: Best Things To Do In Rome

 6. Admire the Sistine Chapel at the Vatican Museums

-In any case, I recommend that you book your ticket in advance, to avoid waiting several hours.
-And if you are thinking that the price of tickets to the Vatican, tickets to the Sistine Chapel and so many other museums and places of interest may be an expense you were not counting on in your budget, I recommend you consider getting a Roma Pass or the Omnia Card.
-These are the tourist cards of Rome and the Vatican that will give you access to all the attractions for a better price than buying them separately.
+In any case, I recommend that you book your ticket in advance.
+And if you are thinking that the price of tickets to the Vatican, tickets to the Sistine Chapel and so many other museums and places of interest may be an expense you did not count on, I recommend you consider the option of getting a Roma Explorer Pass or the Omnia Card.
+These are the Rome and Vatican tourist cards that will give you access to all the attractions for a better price than buying them separately.

 Finally, don't forget to take into account the dress code required to visit these museums.
 I talk about this and other tips for visiting the Vatican in this article such as how to avoid the queues to enter the Vatican.
 Here are also some tips on how to get free or discounted Vatican tickets.